 I think the softer silver tones are still pretty, but they’ve fallen out of favor with trendsetters.
 If you’re going with a brushed silver finish, aim for a sleek design for a more modern look overall.
 Here’s an example from a home I’ve visited.
-Here’s a similar lever available in chrome or satin nickel.
+Here’s a similar lever available in satin nickel.

 This Schlage knob also has an updated feel due to the design and the soft satin chrome finish.

 Crystal or glass knobs are a classic choice for historic homes, and there are some lovely, affordable options if you’re updating your hardware.

 I have to admit, I wouldn’t change this gorgeous hardware if I was lucky enough to have it.
 Although I would probably clean the white paint off the brass.
 Sheesh.